Ben-Kerman/immersive/README.md

 # Immersive

 Immersive is an mpv script for improving language immersion, with a special focus on sentence mining.
-It can be used to create Anki cards including a dictionary definition of the target word, an audio clip of the sentence, a screenshot of a frame from the source video, and pronunciation audio from Forvo.
+It can automatically generate Anki cards including a dictionary definition of the target word, an audio clip of the sentence(s), a screenshot of the video, and pronunciation audio from [Forvo](https://forvo.com/).
 The script is highly configurable and supports many possible workflows.

 ## Requirements

 The currently supported platforms are Linux and Windows.
-If you would like to assist in adding macOS support please contact me.
+If you would like to assist in adding macOS support, please contact me.

 <table>
 	<tr>